Blog

 · Scenarios where the overhead associated with dynamic is not acceptable.

 Dynamic data masking is best suited for read-only applications.
-There are other use cases where dynamic could be used, but it may not be ideal (such as in analytics environments).
+There are other, less ideal use cases where dynamic could be used, such as in analytics environments.

 If a database is breached, only static data masking will protect sensitive data from compromise.
 That’s because the sensitive data in the database itself has been replaced with irreversible fictitious values.